misaka19683/MIGA/README.md

 - Fetch content using a CID
 - Bootstrap with well-known IPFS nodes
 - Verbose logging option for debugging
+- Web interface for sharing downloaded content with others

 ## Requirements